Shopify/polaris/polaris.shopify.com/content/components/checkbox/index.md

   - fileName: checkbox-default.tsx
     title: Default
     description: Use in forms to toggle the state of something on or off.
 Default checkboxes can appear as selected and disabled, or unselected.
 ---

-# Checkbox

-Checkboxes are most commonly used to give merchants a way to make a range of selections (zero, one, or multiple).
-They may also be used as a way to have merchants indicate they agree to specific terms and services.

----

 ## Best practices